yethranayeh/yethranayeh/README.md

 # Hello 👋
-I am Alper, a 23 year old English Language and Literature 📚 student interested in software development 💻.
+I am Alper, a 23 year old English Language and Literature 📚 graduate interested in software development 💻.
 I find coding to be a great way to turn ideas into functional and useful realities.

 <p align="center">